Michael E. Porter

 ||Founder, Board Member, Senior Advisor

-Michael Porter co-founded FSG with Mark Kramer.
-Currently the Bishop William Lawrence University Professor at the Harvard Business School and a leading international authority on strategy, Professor Porter has authored 16 books and over 75 articles on strategy and competition.
-He has served as a counselor on strategy to the governments of many nations, to leading international corporations, and to nonprofit community organizations.
-Professor Porter leads the Harvard Business School Institute for Strategy and Competitiveness.
+Currently the Bishop William Lawrence University Professor at the Harvard Business School, Professor Porter has authored 19 books and over 125 articles on strategy, competition, and health care delivery.
+He has served as a counselor on strategy to the governments of many nations, to leading international corporations, and to nonprofit organizations.
+Professor Porter leads the Institute for Strategy and Competitiveness at Harvard Business School, founded to support his work.
+His research on economic development in America's inner cities led to the founding of The Initiative for a Competitive Inner City, a nonprofit initiative to catalyze inner-city business development, where he serves as Chairman.
+With Mark Kramer, he co-founded both FSG and The Center for Effective Philanthropy.

-Professor Porter holds a Ph.D. and an M.B.A. from Harvard University and a B.S.E. from Princeton University.
-He has received over 30 awards and honorary degrees, and was voted the most influential strategic thinker today by the Strategic Management Society.
+Professor Porter holds a Ph.D. and an M.B.A. from Harvard University and a B.S.E. in aerospace engineering from Princeton University.
+He has received over 30 major awards and honorary degrees, and was voted the most influential strategic thinker by the Strategic Management Society.